MichFigg/API-Crypto-Tracker/README.md

-#  API Crypto Tracker
+#  API Crypto Tracker Airflow & Docker

-Python project that fetches the latest cryptocurrency prices from CoinMarketCap and saves them to a local CSV file.
+Automated cryptocurrency data pipeline built with **Apache Airflow** and fully containerized using **Docker Compose**.
+The project fetches market data from an external API on a scheduled basis and stores the results for further analysis.

 ---

 ##  Features

+- Automated daily data ingestion using **Airflow DAG**
-- Fetches live crypto data from [CoinMarketCap API](https://coinmarketcap.com/api/)
+- Fetches live cryptocurrency prices from **CoinMarketCap API**
-- Saves results to `crypto_dataset.csv` with timestamp
+- Appends new records to `crypto_dataset.csv` with timestamps
-- Automatically appends new rows
-- Uses `.env` file to hide sensitive API keys
+- Local setup with Docker

 ---

 ##  Technologies Used

 - Python
-- Jupyter Notebook
+- Apache Airflow
-- requests
+- Docker
-- dotenv
+- PostgreSQL
-- CoinMarketCap API
+- Pandas, Requests

+---

+## Pipeline Overview

+1. Airflow DAG runs on a daily schedule
+2. External crypto API is queried
+3. Raw data is processed using Pandas
+4. Results are persisted to CSV

 ---

 ##  Sample Output